NGO Development Center (NDC)

 NDC Funding to Politicized NGOs

 - The NDC provides funding to number of highly biased and politicized NGOs active in the Arab-Israeli conflict including the Palestinian NGO Network (PNGO), Health Work Committees(HWC), Al Mezan, Al-Haq, Defence for Children international -Palestine (DCI-P), BADIL, Palestinian Medical Relief Society (PMRS), Palestinian Youth Association for Leadership and Rights Activation (PYALARA), and East Jerusalem YMCA.
 Some of the organizations receiving NDC funding promote antisemitic rhetoric and have reported links to the Popular Front for the Liberation of Palestine (PFLP), a designated terrorist organization by the US, EU, Canada, and Israel.
+(See table below for further funding information.)

-- A number of Al Mezan officials and employees have links to the PFLP and Hamas.
-Additionally, Al-Mezan officials and board members speak at PFLP events, and many have posted material on their social media accounts promoting terror groups or utilizing antisemitic imagery and rhetoric.
-For more information on Al Mezan’s PFLP ties, read NGO Monitor’s report “Al Mezan Center For Human Rights’ Ties to the PFLP Terror Group.”
+- A number of Al-Mezan officials and employees are members of the Popular Front for the Liberation of Palestine (PFLP) and Hamas, terrorist organizations.
+For more information on Al-Mezan’s PFLP ties, read NGO Monitor’s report “Al Mezan Center For Human Rights’ Ties to the PFLP Terror Group.”

 - While the NDC claims that it a “Palestinian non-profit, non-governmental organization supporting Palestinian NGOs,” it also provides funding for Israeli NGOs Breaking the Silence, B’Tselem, Gisha and Yesh Din.